jimeh/common-flow/common-flow.md

 an instant fix to the situation at hand.
 You can then resolve the issues with the main branch later.

+### How do I handle monorepos?

+Common-Flow works well with monorepos.
+The key considerations are:

+- Use a single main branch for the entire monorepo.
+This keeps things simple and ensures all packages/projects are always in a consistent state.
+- For versioning, you have two main options:
+  - **Unified versioning**: All packages share the same version number.
+Simple to manage, but may result in version bumps for packages that haven't changed.
+  - **Independent versioning**: Each package has its own version.
+Use tags with a package prefix, e.g., "package-a-2.1.0" or "package-a-v2.1.0".
+This allows packages to evolve at their own pace.
+- Change branches can span multiple packages.
+Describe the scope in the branch name if helpful, e.g., "update-auth-across-services".
+- For releases, if using independent versioning, you can create release branches per package when needed, e.g., "release-package-a-2.1".

+The core workflow remains the same: don't break main, use change branches, and tag releases.

 ## About

 The Git Common-Flow specification is authored by [Jim